We’re your vole removal experts

 If damage to your flowerbeds or garden is extensive, we can recommend methods for remediation.

 For the assistance of a wildlife technician with vole removal, please call 717-419-0781 or use our contact form

 Backyard Wildlife Solutions serve a wide area in Central Pennsylvania, including: Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and Adams Counties.

 Backyard Wildlife Solutions is a registered member of the National Wildlife Control Operators Association.
-Undergoing regular training, BWS uses humane, approved traps and techniques when removing bats from residential and commercial properties.
+Undergoing regular training, BWS uses humane, approved traps and techniques when removing voles and other animals from residential and commercial properties.